| How the concept of the cyborghas changed human self-perception

 in progress.
 Humans are continually evolving and changing, as such, their

+own self-definitions are flexible to an extent.
 Almost all complete cyborgs in movies or literature have a definite gender

 and sex.
 Commander Data on Star Trek: the Next Generation, the replicants